Bonfire Heart: Promotion

-Music Video
+Music video

-An accompanying music video directed by Vaughan Arnell was released on 28 August 2013.
+A music video directed by Vaughan Arnell was released on 28 August 2013.

-The music video for Bonfire Heart was filmed in Eastern Idaho as well as Wyoming.
+The music video for "Bonfire Heart" was filmed in Eastern Idaho as well as Wyoming.

 The portion of the music video shot in Idaho was filmed along U.S. Route 20 and Idaho State Highway 33 near Driggs, Idaho.

 The portion of the music video shot in Wyoming was filmed along U.S. Route 191 and Wyoming Highway 22.